tarecord/sign-in-with-google/src/sign-in-with-google/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.5.2 =
+* Added more useful error messages when users aren't logged in properly.
+* New user accounts now use email address as user_login to prevent unique username issues.
+* Fixed bug with domain restriction not evaluating correctly.
+* Added Internationalization (I18n).

 = 1.5.1 =
 * Fixed an issue where leaving the "Restrict To Domain" field blank would cause issues logging some issues in.